QubesOS/qubes-doc/configuration/disk-trim.md

 VMs have already TRIM enabled by default, but dom0 doesn't.
 There are some security implications (read for example [this article](https://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html)), but IMO not very serious.

-To enable TRIM in dom0 you need:
+To enable TRIM in dom0 you need to:

 1. Get your LUKS device UUID: